galacticcouncil/Basilisk-XCM/README.md

 ## Functions to call for XCM transfers
-<p>Within ntt54_QuickTrade.js and then transferBalance function, we can find all relevant functions to be called for any supported asset and route
+<p>Within ntt54_QuickTrade.js and the transferBalance function, we can find all relevant functions to be called for any supported assets and routes
 </p>
-<p>Focusing on transfers on BSX the relevant lines arefrom 1408 to 1556 covering all supported routes for transfering BSX
+<p>Focusing on transfers of BSX the relevant lines are from 1408 to 1556 covering all supported routes for transfering BSX
 </p>
 <p>
 When sending BSX via XCM from Basilisk to another parachain there are many functions supported reflecting the functions found in the xTokens pallet module